luckyframework/lucky_migrator/README.md

-# LuckyMigrator
+# NOTE!
+LuckyMigrator has been merged with [LuckyRecord](https://github.com/luckyframework/lucky_record)

-A crystal library that can be used to create/drop/migrate/rollback your database

 ## Installation